 These titles are written and used by academics and practitioners alike.
 Each title explores a fundraising activity within its historical, ethical and theoretical context and relates to current fundraising practice.
-The series is developed in association with the Centre for Philanthropy at the University of Kent and is led by Dr Claire Routley and Dr Beth Breeze.
+The series is gradually being revised in association with the Centre for Philanthropy at the University of Kent and is led by Dr Claire Routley and Dr Beth Breeze.
 We are also indebted to Professor Adrian Sargeant for his early enthusiasm for and mentoring of the series.
 The Fundraising Series is also supported by The Chartered Institute of Fundraising as a member benefit on titles bought individually but not in addition to other offers such as the separate bundle offer below.